nus-cs2113-AY2223S1/tp/docs/team/zheqis.md

 - Added healthy status and unhealthy status of pets
 - Added functionalities to find pets by their name and id
-- Add the functionality to initialise the pet status randomly.
+- Added the functionality to initialise the pet status randomly.
+- Added ChangePetStatusCommand to allow user change pet status.

 **Contributions to the UG**

-- Added the instructions of Finish Task
+- Added the instructions of Pet status

 **Contributions to the DG**

-- Added Employee management feature and its Design considerations
+- Added Pet management feature and its Design considerations
-- Added the UML diagram of Employee Management
+- Added the uml for AddPetCommand, RemovePetCommand and ViewPetCommand

 **Contributions to team-based tasks**